ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 - "max-age", an optional parameter that consists of the number of seconds for which the challenge will be accepted by the origin.

-Clients MAY ignore the challenge if desired, e.g., because the token-key is invalid or otherwise untrusted.
+Clients MAY ignore the challenge, e.g., because the token-key is invalid or otherwise untrusted.

 The header field MAY also include the standard "realm" parameter, if desired.